 When a foreign object is placed within the body, such as an implant, your body forms a capsule of scar tissue around the object as a protective mechanism.
 The scar tissue capsule that forms around the implant is essentially a snug container that keeps the implant in place and prevents it from shifting out of place.
 However, the scar tissue capsule may harden and contract (capsular contracture), leading to pain and discomfort.

-Capsular contracture is one of the primary reasons to undergo breast implant removal, but it’s not the only reason.
+Capsular contracture is one of the primary reasons to undergo a capsulectomy, but it’s not the only reason.
 You may need to remove the breast implants because of the symptoms of breast implant illness (BII), breast implant-associated anaplastic large cell lymphoma (BIA-ALCL), leaks/ruptures, or aesthetic and personal reasons.
 Even if everything goes smoothly, breast implants have a lifespan of 8 to 10 years, following which they must be removed.

-Dr. Khan only recommends capsulectomy techniques, such as en bloc and total capsulectomy, for breast implant removal.
+Dr. Khan only recommends a capsulectomy in Bloomfield Township, such as en bloc and total capsulectomy, for breast implant removal.
 He removes the entire breast implant and the surrounding scar tissue capsules to restore your health and minimize the risk of BBI or BIA-ALCL-associated illnesses and health conditions.

 Am I a suitable candidate for total capsulectomy?